bineshjose/ch24m521/README.md

 ## 13) License & attribution

-- Code: specify your license in `LICENSE`.
+- Code: IITM License terms and conditions for distribution
 - Data: Titanic dataset © Kaggle / public domain sources; ensure you comply with their terms when distributing.

 ---